 There were three sewing machine mechanics and a mechanic’s supervisor.
 Their responsibility was to keep these screamers running.
-All the machine operators were being paid on production, so the machines had to run constantly.
+All the machine operators were being paid for production, so the machines had to run constantly.
 These guys moved like a NASCAR pit crew.
 Speed was number one.
-When a machine went down the operator and the company were both loosing money.
+When a machine went down the operator and the company both lost money.
 All the operators were women.
 Most had been working in the “Mill” for years.
 They were a friendly bunch until there was a problem.
 Problems cost money and they were quick to let you know.

 If the mechanics were like a NASCAR pit crew, the operators were like the drivers.
 There were those who were constant winners, those who ran in the middle of the pack, and those who constantly hit the wall.
 The ones who hit the wall were the operators whose machines were always breaking down.
 Sometimes parts fail, but as in NASCAR, operator failure is usually the problem.

 These mechanics knew the machine’s and the operator’s weaknesses.
 They could guess with almost certainty who, and when someone was going to hit the “wall”.
 Friday afternoon always brought a plethora of problems with a couple operators.
 On Fridays, sometimes getting an early start on the weekend was more important than the day’s production numbers, so, their machines would mysteriously break.
 Broken needles were a common problem but that was too easy a fix.
 They had to break a major part that took an hour or so to repair.
 Long extended repairs allowed them to leave early.
 Management took a dim view of this, so every effort was made to get the operator back to work to keep production up.